Medical Review by Jennie Stanford, MD, FAAFP, DipABOMSummary

 Take a break from sweat-triggering foods and drinks.
 These include spicy dishes, drinks with caffeine, alcohol, and hot liquids.

-Avoid smoking cigarettes and drugs that trigger metabolic reactions since these can increase sweating and agitation.
-It’s also best to avoid exercising close to your bedtime since working out can lead to increased sweating.
+Avoid smoking cigarettes and drugs that trigger metabolic reactions, since these can increase sweating and agitation.
+It’s also best to avoid exercising close to your bedtime because working out can lead to increased sweating.
 You can also try to avoid anxiety triggers and learn how to cope when you can’t.

-This one might sound obvious, but it never hurts to mention.
-Set your thermostat to a cool temperature that facilitates restful sleep.
-The ideal room temperature for sleep is about 65 degrees Fahrenheit, but the common range is 61 – 67 degrees.
+This one might sound obvious, but it never hurts to mention: set your thermostat to a cool temperature that facilitates restful sleep.
+The ideal room temperature for sleep is between 66-69 degrees Fahrenheit.

 Learn the most common causes of insomnia and how to treat them.